eric-brechemier/ipcc-feedback-loop/README.md

-The output of each SQL script is filtered by the shell script `tsv2csv.sh` to convert it from TSV to CSV before saving the file to the same folder as the reference PDF documents for the QA checks within `ipcc-facts-checking` subdirectory.
+The output of each SQL script is filtered by the shell script `tsv2csv.sh` to convert it from TSV to CSV before saving the file as `back.csv` in the same folder as the reference PDF document for the QA checks within `ipcc-facts-checking` subdirectory.

 ## Attribution